 This series is a collaboration with the Westchester Biotech Project,

-Rutgers Medical School, & Fred Hutchinson Cancer Research Center.
+Rutgers Medical School, and Fred Hutchinson Cancer Research Center.

 This session focused upon interacting with other scientists in symposia, lab meetings, seminars, and thesis defense.
 Included were guidelines for effective presentations, ppt slides, and interaction.